Cecilio Perera Villanueva | © Shirley Suarez

 Cecilio Perera Villanueva

-His outstanding talent has enabled him to perform as a soloist in the world's most important concert halls.
-These include Carnegie Hall in New York, the Festspielhaus and Mozarteum Großer Saal in Salzburg, the Brucknerhaus in Linz, Erl Festspielhaus, the Opera House in Qingdao, the Hermitage Theatre in St. Petersburg, the NDR Großer Sendesaal in Hanover, the Glenn Gould Studio in Toronto, the NEC Jordan Hall in Boston, the Sala Nezahualcóyotl in Mexico City, the Amadeo Roldán Theatre in Havana, the National Theatre of Costa Rica, among many others.
+He regularly gives solo concerts and performs with orchestral ensembles in countries across Europe, Latin America, North America and Asia.
+He has appeared as a soloist in major concert halls around the world, including Carnegie Hall in New York, the Festspielhaus and Mozarteum Großer Saal in Salzburg, the Brucknerhaus in Linz, Erl Festspielhaus, the Opera House in Qingdao, the Hermitage Theatre in St. Petersburg, the NDR Großer Sendesaal in Hanover, the Glenn Gould Studio in Toronto, the NEC Jordan Hall in Boston, the Sala Nezahualcóyotl in Mexico City, the Amadeo Roldán Theatre in Havana and the National Theatre of Costa Rica.
+He also participates in many radio and television events in countries he visits.

 Since 2022 he has been Artistic Director of the concert series "Treffpunkt Solitär: Die Gitarre".